reeseschultz/ubump/README.md

 `bump-package`|`<package-path>` `<bump-type>` `[preid]`|Bumps a package's version with the provided bump type and package path—with an optional prerelease identifier.
 `bump-project`|`<bump-type>` `[preid]`|Bumps a project's version with the provided bump type—with an optional prerelease identifier.
 `sync-package-deps`|`<package-path>`|Synchronizes package dependencies with those of the project, including the editor version.
+`sync-internal-refs`||Synchronizes all packages internally referencing each other in the project so that the latest version is specified in their respective dependencies.

 ### API